 Records Program Manager

-TAMKO Building Products, Inc. is seeking a Records Program Manager for the corporate office in Joplin, Missouri office.
+TAMKO Building Products, Inc. is seeking a Records Program Manager for either the corporate office in Joplin, Missouri or the office in Irving, Texas.
 The Records Program Manager is tasked with managing the records management program to ensure compliance with TAMKO’s retention policy for electronically stored records.
 And, to do so with methods that are systematic, consistent, auditable and compliant with internal and external regulations.

 Summary of Essential Job Functions: